Quick Answer

 High confidence

-Fly.io costs Free to $300 per month as of March 2026, with 4 plans available including a free tier.
+Fly.io costs Free to $2K per month as of May 2026, with 4 plans available including a free tier.
 Plans: Free Trial (free), Support: Scale at $29/month, and Support: Premium at $99/month.
-Pricing depends on your chosen tier, contract length, and negotiated discounts.
+Enterprise pricing is available on request.
+The median contract is $18,750/year based on 24 verified purchases.

 Use the interactive pricing calculator to estimate your exact cost based on team size and requirements.